jyates/cruise-control-wiki/REST-APIs.md

 ### Query the partition resource utilization
 The following GET request gives the partition load sorted by the utilization of a given resource:

-    GET /kafkacruisecontrol/partition_load?resource=[RESOURCE]&start=[START_TIMESTAMP]&end=[END_TIMESTAMP]
+    GET /kafkacruisecontrol/partition_load?resource=[RESOURCE]&start=[START_TIMESTAMP]&end=[END_TIMESTAMP]&json=[true/false]

 The returned result would be a partition list sorted by the utilization of the specified resource in the given time window.
-By default the start is the earliest monitored time and the end time is current wall clock time.
+By default the `start` is the earliest monitored time, the `end` is current wall clock time, and `resource` is `DISK`.

 ### Get optimization proposals
 The following GET request returns the optimization proposals generated based on the workload model of the given timestamp.
 The workload summary before and after the optimization will also be returned.

-    GET /kafkacruisecontrol/proposals?goals=[goal1,goal2...]&verbose=[true/false]&ignore_proposal_cache=[true/false]&withAvailableValidWindows=[true/false]&withAvailableValidPartitions=[true/false]
+    GET /kafkacruisecontrol/proposals?goals=[goal1,goal2...]&verbose=[true/false]&ignore_proposal_cache=[true/false]&data_from=[valid_windows/valid_partitions]&kafka_assigner=[true/false]&json=[true/false]

-When no goal list is specified, all the pre-defined goals will be used.

 Kafka cruise control tries to precompute the optimization proposal in the background and caches the best proposal to serve when user queries.
-If users want to have a fresh proposal without reading it from the proposal cache, set the ignore_proposal_cache flag to true.
+If users want to have a fresh proposal without reading it from the proposal cache, set the `ignore_proposal_cache` flag to true.
 The precomputing always uses available valid partitions to generate the proposals.

-By default the proposal will be returned from the cache where all the goals are used.
-Detail information about the reliability of the proposals will also be returned.
-If users wants to run a different set of goals, users can specify the goals argument with the goal names (simple class name).
+By default the proposal will be returned from the cache where all the pre-defined goals are used.
+Detailed information about the reliability of the proposals will also be returned.
+If users want to run a different set of goals, they can specify the `goals` argument with the goal names (simple class name).

-If verbose is turned on, Kafka Cruise Control will return all the generated proposals.
-Otherwise a summary of the proposal will be returned.
+If `verbose` is turned on, Cruise Control will return all the generated proposals.
+Otherwise a summary of the proposals will be returned.

-Users can specify withAvailableValidWindows if they want to run the goals with available valid windows instead of available valid partitions.
+Users can specify `data_from` to indicate if they want to run the goals with available `valid_windows` or available `valid_partitions` (default: `valid_windows`).

+If `kafka_assigner` is turned on, the proposals will be generated in Kafka Assigner mode.
+This mode performs optimizations using the goals specific to Kafka Assigner -- i.e. goals with name `KafkaAssigner*`.

 ### Bootstrap the load monitor (NOT RECOMMENDED)
 **(This is not recommended because it may cause the inaccurate partition traffic profiling due to missing metadata.
 Using the SampleStore is always the preferred way.)**